-You will find orange and yellow cushions and color splashes, the same rustic aged wood, the back-to-basics level of luxury and the attention to detail and service.
+You will find rustic aged wood, the back-to-basics level of luxury and the attention to detail and service.
 The theme here is understated luxury with lots of details that make your stay special but without any of the superfluous elements that are unnecessary in the Maldives.
 You want to let the blue shine.

 Food and dining experiences at Gili Lankanfushi

-Food and dining experiences Gili’s strongest points, not only because of the quality of the food but also because of the various food and wine experiences available and the opportunities to tailor-make your own food journey to your preferences and liking.
+Food and dining experiences are one of Gili’s strongest points, not only because of the quality of the food but also because of the various destination dining experiences available and the opportunities to tailor-make your own food journey to your preferences and liking.

 There are three restaurants at Gili Lankanfushi.
-The Overwater Bar serving all day dining with a lunch salad buffet with two daily specials and an extensive Mediterranean and Indian Ocean inspired menu complemented by Chef Hari’s super bowls.
+The Overwater Bar serves all day dining with a lunch consisting of a fresh salad buffet and two daily specials and an extensive Mediterranean and Indian Ocean inspired menu complemented by Chef Hari’s super bowls.
 The drinks menu is extensive and has a long list of fruit juices to choose from.

 The restaurant area is covered and it also has a jetty with a platform where you can enjoy the best sunsets.
 Here, you can don your swimming gear during the day and laze on the few sunbeds or indulge in a seafood dinner under the stars after the sun sets.

-The sandy Kashiveli restaurant opens for breakfast and dinner and is located beach side with some outdoor tables under the shaded palm trees and other under a thatched roof.
+The sandy Kashiveli Restaurant opens for breakfast and dinner and is located beach side with some outdoor tables under the shaded palm trees and others under a newly constructed thatched roof.